LinuxBeaver/Gimp_Layer_Effects_Text_Styler_Plugin_GEGL_Effects/README.md

 Gimp 2.10 users are expected to first layer to image size then open GEGL Operations and apply GEGL Effects Continual.
 GIMP 2.99.19/GIMP3+ users can just type in GEGL Effects and edit text live.

+## Is there a guide for GEGL Effects?

+Yes, look for Help_Documents_for_GEGL_Effects/GEGL_Effects_guide_final.pdf - this tutorial contains everything you need.

 ### Here are some more pics just to show off various text styles made with the Gimp Plugin GEGL Effects

 ![image preview](/Image_previews/generated_text_style.png  )